siantist/graph_logic/README.md

 Existence of tiwns (vertices whose set of neighbors are identical, not including selves) FO sentence: $\exists u,v : (u \neq v) \bigwedge \forall w: (u=w) \bigvee (v = w) \bigvee ((u \sim w) \leftrightarrow ( v \sim w))$.
 In second order logic, the variables represent complex structures built from $k$-ary relations.
+A restricted set of second order logic of graphs, MSO 1 and 2.
+MSO1 : Add another type of variable for sets of vertices to FO logic. (ability to test if a vertex belongs to a set) MSO2 :